pnlnum/pnl/README.md

 ## Under Windows with Visual C++

-If you want to use the previously compiled library in a new Visual C++ project, you have to go through the folliwings steps
+If you want to use the previously compiled library in a new Visual C++ project, you have to go through the followings steps

 1. Set the configuration of the solution to 64 bits.
 ```